niyasrahman/madrid/README.md

     - LShapeOneWidget
     - FullscreenMediaList
  - If the value of layout is anything other than the above mentioned values, it will fall back to **ThreeCol** layout.

+## Infinite Scroll on story pages.
+The infinite scroll on story pages are driven through a collection with the slug *curated-story-list*.
+The name could be anything.
+This collection could either be manual or automated.
+The infinite scroll will behave as per the nature of the collection.

 ## toddy-libs